AssembleSoftware/IoTPy/README.md

 ## Examples

 * Please see the [Jupyter Notebooks](https://github.com/AssembleSoftware/IoTPy/tree/master/examples) inside the Examples directory above.
-We have several examples demonstrating a variety of applications that have be developed using IoTPy.
+We have several examples demonstrating a variety of applications that have been developed using IoTPy.

 ## Documentation